yilinfang/dotfiles/README.md

 - kitty
 - wezterm

-The NeoVim configuration is mainly for VSCode-neovim plugin.
+I code with vim and VSCode, the Neovim configuration is mainly for VSCode-neovim plugin.

 ## Usage